rohankatyal29/findahospital/README.md

 ## 1. Overview

 Find A Hospital allows users to search for hospitals, pharmacies and doctors on the basis of filters like disease, distance, rating.
-Hospitals information should include facilities available, number of doctors, specialists available, etc. Project will have APIs which would help other frameworks to use our information using REST.
+Hospitals information include facilities available, number of doctors, specialists available, etc. Project will have APIs which would help other frameworks to use our information using REST.

 ## 2. Current features